CleverCloud/documentation/content/doc/addons/materia-kv.md

 * `$REDIS_CLI_URL`
 * `$REDISCLI_AUTH`

-You can directly use these environment variables to connect to a MateriaDB KV add-on using `redis-cli` if `REDISCLI_AUTH` is set:
+You can directly use these environment variables to connect to a Materia KV add-on using `redis-cli` if `REDISCLI_AUTH` is set:

 ```bash
 redis-cli -h $KV_HOST -p $KV_PORT --tls
 ```

-MateriaDB KV is also compatible with alternatives such as [iredis](https://github.com/laixintao/iredis).
+Materia KV is also compatible with alternatives such as [iredis](https://github.com/laixintao/iredis).

 ### Fish shell users